 Requesting Deposit and booking online

 For certain services, we request deposits; make sure to come to your appointment or call within 24 hours to reschedule.
-The deposit is not refundable.
-It also applies to any services paid online.
+The Deposit is not refundable.

 SPA PETS POLICY.
 OUR PET POLICY